-Trend data from fiscal years 2017 through fiscal year 2022 on the number of admissions of persons with a developmental disability into a state hospital is available in the graphical display that follows.
+Trend data by fiscal year on the number of admissions of persons with a developmental disability into a state hospital is available in the graphical display that follows.
 This is broken down into both age populations (adults and children) and displayed as a total below.